 Japan, Government: [Ensure that critical infrastructure is managed by professionals in ICT so that trust can be assured.
 ICT professionalism means operating at a higher standard of ICT practice than that which may be in place today.
 This will mean that ICT professionals will undertake ongoing continuing professional development, commitment to a code of ethics and professional conduct and have regard to the society which they serve and which will hold them accountable, in this way trust will be assured.]

-Canada, Government: [Ensure that critical infrastructure is managed by professionals in ICT so that trust can be assured.
-ICT professionalism means operating at a higher standard of ICT practice than that which may be in place today.
-This will mean that ICT professionals will undertake ongoing continuing professional development, commitment to a code of ethics and professional conduct and have regard to the society which they serve and which will hold them accountable, in this way trust will be assured.]

-Internet Democracy Project, CDT, IFLA and Access, Civil Society: [Ensure that critical infrastructure is managed by professionals in ICT so that trust can be assured.
-ICT professionalism means operating at a higher standard of ICT practice than that which may be in place today.
-This will mean that ICT professionals will undertake ongoing continuing professional development, commitment to a code of ethics and professional conduct and have regard to the society which they serve and which will hold them accountable, in this way trust will be assured.]

-Brazil, Government: [Ensure that critical infrastructure is managed by professionals in ICT so that trust can be assured.
-ICT professionalism means operating at a higher standard of ICT practice than that which may be in place today.
-This will mean that ICT professionals will undertake ongoing continuing professional development, commitment to a code of ethics and professional conduct and have regard to the society which they serve and which will hold them accountable, in this way trust will be assured.]
+Canada, Government:

+Internet Democracy Project, CDT, IFLA and Access, Civil Society:

+Brazil, Government:

 Center of Technology and Society, Civil Society: [Ensure that critical infrastructure is managed by professionals in ICT so that trust can be assured.
 ICT professionalism means operating at a higher standard of ICT practice than that which may be in place today.
 This will mean that ICT professionals will undertake ongoing continuing professional development, commitment to a code of ethics and professional conduct and have regard to the society which they serve and which will hold them accountable, in this way trust will be assured.]

-ICANN, Civil Society:
+ICANN, Civil Society: [Ensure that critical infrastructure is managed by professionals in ICT so that trust can be assured.
+ICTKnowledge and information technology professionalism means operating at a higher standard of ICT practice than that which may be in place today.
+This will mean that ICT professionals in this field will undertake ongoing continuing professional development, commitment to a code of ethics and professional conduct and have regard to the society which they serve and which will hold them accountable, in this wayto provide trust will be assuredand assurances in the management in this area.]

 United Kingdom, Government: [Ensure that critical infrastructure is managed by professionals in ICT so that trust can be assured.
-ICT professionalism means operating at a higher standard of ICT practice than that which may be in place today.
-This will mean that ICT professionals will undertake ongoing continuing professional development, commitment to a code of ethics and professional conduct and have regard to the society which they serve and which will hold them accountable, in this way trust will be assured.]
+ICT professionalism may mean operating at a higher standard of ICT practice than that which may be in place today.
+Encourage ICT professionals to undertake ongoing continuing professional development, commit to a code of ethics and professional conduct and have regard to the society which they serve and which will hold them accountable, in this way trust will be assured.]

+Promote the development of assessment criteria to measure and monitor the, and related monitoring for the confidence and security aspects in the use of ICTs.

 Czech Republic, Government: Promote the development of assessment criteria to measure and monitor the, and related monitoring for the confidence and security aspects in the use of ICTs.